 1. What is on a credit report?

 The short answer to that question is: A lot!
 A typical credit report will include personal identifying information: a list of credit accounts (including credit limit), type of account (credit card, home loan, auto loan, etc.), and your payment history on those accounts.
-Each of the four major credit reporting bureaus compiles data from sources that extend you credit.
+Each of the four major credit reporting bureaus compiles data from sources such as banks, NBFCs etc that extend you credit.
 Based on all this data, companies may calculate a credit score to reflect your creditworthiness.
 Since each of the credit reporting bureaus provides a score, you may have at least four scores.
 Bits and pieces of your credit history may vary slightly among the four companies because not all businesses supply information to all three agencies.
 However, the broad picture of your credit history should be relatively consistent.

 2. What Types of Information Can Impact Your Credit Scores?